Click here for a short video describing the PHLUX-II.

 In acoustic terms, when a material vibrates, the frequencies at which it vibrates depend upon: its dimensions; its stiffness (Young's modulus); its density (ρ); and how much it deforms when compressed (its Poisson ratio).
 The duration of the vibration in the material is a function of its damping factor (η), which is a a measure a material's ability to dissipate elastic strain energy during mechanical vibration or wave propagation.
 The property is like density, it is irrespective of other properties, including dimensions.

 Our experiments have shown that because Richlite is dense, consistent and without voids, it has a significantly higher damping factor than rosewood or African blackwoods.
-And it maintains this dampling across a wide range of frequencies so it doesn't "colour" the sound when used as the body for the PHLUX-III Folio cartridge.
+And it maintains this dampling across a wide range of frequencies so it doesn't "colour" the sound when used as the body for the PHLUX-III cartridges.

 This engineering advantage complements the overwhelming advantage of this material compared with rosewood and ebony that - as a result of unsustainable and illegal harvesting - many species of tree which yield these tropical hardwoods are now endangered, whereas Richlite is composed of approximately 65% recycled cellulose.
 Because of the natural variation in the paper fibres, Richlite has a unique look combined with a leathery feel and warmth.